INTERVIEW AND PHOTOS BY MARKO SYRJALA

 What do you think about it?

-However, it is going to be interesting, because everybody remembers what happened when you last time tried to work together.
+However, it will be interesting, because everybody remembers what happened when you tried to work together.
 “Laughs”

 Jeff Pilson: Very proud of that record, very proud of that record.